Improving Literacy Across All Subjects

 This course will be essential to make sure your school is providing a rich curriculum which supports children’s development of reading, writing and speaking and listening across all subjects.
 With a greater emphasis on whether schools have adopted or constructed an ambitious curriculum, school leaders are now in a strong position to evaluate and improve how reading is taught in all areas of the curriculum and how they prepare all children to make good progress and become better prepared for the next stages of their learning.

 Do you know what good practice is and how to promote reading and literacy across the curriculum?

 How can you make your school’s curriculum ‘language rich’?

 Do you know how children can be inspired to draw on high-quality published and on- line texts?

-Are you aware of the current framework and the changes for 2019 and the implications this has on teaching and leading within a school?
+Are you aware of the changes for 2019 and the implications this has on teaching and leading within a school?

 Do you know that all of your children are making good and better progress in developing their use of language in foundation subjects and how to evidence this?

 Session 1: Defining Reading and Literacy

 - Establishing a clear definition of reading in terms of the critical literacy needed for success and full participation